bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get tax properties

 This endpoint supports batch operations.
 You can get all the tax properties in your store, or only specific tax properties.
 To get specific tax properties, use the `id:in` query parameter.
->>> fact check on this query parameter name and whether it works like this

 <!--
 type: tab